tus/TUSKit/README.md

 [![License](https://img.shields.io/cocoapods/l/TUSKit.svg?style=flat)](http://cocoadocs.org/docsets/TUSKit)
 [![Platform](https://img.shields.io/cocoapods/p/TUSKit.svg?style=flat)](http://cocoadocs.org/docsets/TUSKit)

-An iOS client written in `Objective-C` for [tus resumable upload protocol](http://tus.io/).
+An iOS client for [tus resumable upload protocol](http://tus.io/).

-## Swift Rewrite
+# V2
-The library is currenlty being rewritten in Swift.
-Check the `swift-development` branch and [this issue](https://github.com/tus/TUSKit/issues/65) for discussion.
+The `Objective-C` version of this library is being deprecated and replaced by a `Swift` version.
+Check the [`swift-development`](https://github.com/tus/TUSKit/tree/swift-development) branch and [this issue](https://github.com/tus/TUSKit/issues/65) for discussion.
+An early pre-release (`2.0.0.alpha`) is available via CocoaPods.

 ## Pull Requests
 Pull requests are always welcome!
 However, please submit a PR to the `development` branch in order to keep the `master` branch match up with the `TUSKit` pod at all times.